 The biggest risk of job loss is continuing to use.
 During treatment, we are able to advocate and support the individual in returning to the workplace, usually with good results.

 How do I say no to my loved one?

 An effective answer to give your loved one is “I will support your recovery, but I will not support your disease.”

 What helps people stay in treatment?

-Because successful outcomes often depend on a person’s staying in treatment long enough to get its full benefits, strategies for keeping people in treatment are crucial.
+Because successful outcomes often depend on a person’s staying in treatment long enough to get their full benefits, strategies for keeping people in treatment are crucial.
 Whether a patient stays in treatment depends on factors associated with both the individual and the program.
-Individual factors related to engagement and retention typically include motivation to change drug-using behavior; degree of support from family and friends; and, frequently, pressure from the criminal justice system, child protection services, employers, or the family.
+Individual factors related to engagement and retention typically include motivation to change drug-using behavior; the degree of support from family and friends; and, frequently, pressure from the criminal justice system, child protection services, employers, or the family.

 Within a treatment program, successful clinicians can establish a positive, therapeutic relationship with their patients.
-The clinician should ensure that a treatment plan is developed cooperatively with the person seeking treatment that the plan is followed, and that treatment expectations are clearly understood.
+The clinician should ensure that a treatment plan is developed cooperatively with the person seeking treatment that the plan is followed, and that treatment expectation is clearly understood.
 Medical, psychiatric, and social services should also be available.
 Whether a patient stays in treatment depends on factors associated with both the individual and the program.